 Do you live in Fort Lauderdale or Broward County and feel like your ears are too large or that they stick out too far from your head?
-These are common complaints and can be corrected through otoplasty, or cosmetic ear surgery, as performed by plastic surgeon Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery.
+These are common complaints and can be corrected through otoplasty, or cosmetic ear surgery, as performed by board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery.
 During this procedure, the ears can be reshaped, made smaller or set closer to the head.

 Otoplasty, also known as ear surgery, is a plastic surgery procedure that is used to correct the shape, position or proportion of the ears.
 Otoplasty is also used to correct structural defects in the ear caused by genetics or injury.